kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 Kubecost offers a set of CloudFormation templates to help set your IAM roles up.

 {% hint style="info" %}
-If you’re new to provisioning IAM roles, we suggest downloading our templates and using the CloudFormation wizard to set these up, as explained [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).
+If you’re new to provisioning IAM roles, we suggest downloading our templates and using the CloudFormation wizard to set these up.
+You can learn how to do this in AWS' [Creating a stack on the AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) doc.
+Open the step below which represents your CUR and management account arrangement, download the .yaml file listed, and upload them as the stack template in the 'Creating a stack' > 'Selecting a stack template' step.
-{% endhint %}

-Download template files from the URLs provided below and upload them as the stack template in the Creating a stack > Selecting a stack template step.

 <details>